kevoconnell/CDP-framework/README.md

 # CDP Browser Framework Examples

-This is a lightweight framework to interface with the Chrome DevTools Protocol (CDP) directly
+This is a lightweight framework to interface with the Chrome DevTools Protocol (CDP) directly.